fsist/future-streams/README.md

 How is this different from `(1 to 1000) map (_ * 2) foreach (println(_))`?
 Mainly by its extreme inefficiency.
-Each step along the way - producing an element from the Range, mapping it, and printing it - will run asynchronously in a separate Future.
+Each step along the way - producing an element from the Range, mapping it, and printing it - will run asynchronously in a separate Future (although see below about `fastAwait`).
 Normally you wouldn't want that.

 Here's a more useful example: